 The amount of money a borrower owes, excluding any interest or fees incurred.

-The amount of a payment that is applied towards paying down the outstanding amount borrowed.
+The amount of a payment that is applied towards reducing the outstanding amount borrowed.

 A document that details the activity on a Line of Credit account including withdrawals, payments and charges assessed for a particular Billing Cycle.

 A principle of treating consumers fairly by considering their interests.
 Ensuring transparency and working with borrowers to get their accounts back into good standing if they experience difficulties in repayment are core to Responsible Lending practices.

 A form of Credit where once approved, a borrower will have access to funds up to their available Credit Limit.

 The date that a Periodic Statement is generated.

 Truth in Lending Act (TILA):

 A federal law created to promote the informed use of Credit by consumers.
 Amongst other things, TILA requires creditors to disclose terms and costs of credit to consumers in a clear, consistent manner to help consumers evaluate the costs associated with Credit products.